vindarel/abelujo/README.md

 -   manage lists of books, export them to **csv** and **pdf** (with **barcodes**),
 -   send an email to distributors to **order** books,
 -   manage deposits and distributors, see **the balance of your deposits**,
--   sell books, see conflicts of distributors, see the history,
+-   sell books, see the history,
--   import data from a LibreOffice Calc file (.ods) (experimental, cli only.
-See the [user documentation](doc/user/index.rst "user doc")).

-It is translated to english, french and spanish.
+It is translated to English, French and Spanish.

 We base our work on the software specifications from the Ruche project (to which we particpated):